Canada Day: Commemoration

 Canada Day is often informally referred to as "Canada's birthday", particularly in the popular press.
-However, the term "birthday" can be seen as an oversimplification, as Canada Day is the anniversary of only one important national milestone on the way to the country's full sovereignty, namely the joining on July 1, 1867, of the colonies of Canada (divided into Ontario and Quebec), Nova Scotia, and New Brunswick into a wider British federation of four provinces.
-Canada became a "kingdom in its own right" within the British Empire, commonly known as the Dominion of Canada.
+However, the term "birthday" can be seen as an oversimplification, as Canada Day is the anniversary of only one important national milestone on the way to the country's full sovereignty, namely the joining on July 1, 1867, of the United Province of Canada (Canada West became Ontario while Canada East became Quebec), Nova Scotia, and New Brunswick into a wider British federation of four provinces.
+Canada became a "kingdom in its own right" within the British Empire, and was commonly known then as the Dominion of Canada.

 Although a British dominion, Canada gained an increased level of political control and governance over its own affairs, the British parliament and cabinet maintaining political control over certain areas, such as foreign affairs, national defence, and constitutional changes.
 Canada gradually gained increasing sovereignty over the years—notably with the passage of the Statute of Westminster in 1931—until finally becoming completely sovereign with the passing of the Constitution Act, 1982, which served to fully patriate the Canadian constitution.

 Under the federal Holidays Act, Canada Day is observed on July 1, unless that date falls on a Sunday, in which case July 2 is the statutory holiday.
 Celebratory events will generally still take place on July 1, even though it is not the legal holiday.
 If it falls on a weekend, businesses normally closed that day will usually dedicate the following Monday as a day off.